StephenB92/dice-game/README.md

 ![HTML Validator Results](assets/testing-screenshots/html-validator-results.png)
 2. CSS - No errors found when passing through the official [W3C Jigsaw Validator](https://jigsaw.w3.org/css-validator/validator).
 ![CSS Validator Results](assets/testing-screenshots/css-validator-results.png)
+3. JavaScript - No errors, warnings or problems appearing on the jshint extension installed in Gitpod.
+I created a .jshintrc file located in the javascript folder with the "esversion" set to 6.

 ### Lighthouse Testing